MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ---

 # Overview of the Microsoft New Employee Onboarding sites
-Microsoft has created three (3) new templates for New Employee Onboarding (NEO) to help organizations improve their onboarding process and experience the benefits of a well-planned NEO process.
-To deliver a flexible and consistent NEO experience the NEO sites consists of three different SharePoint site templates, that are designed to work alone or as one cohesive and familiar experience for new hires.
+There are three (3) new templates for New Employee Onboarding (NEO) to help organizations improve their onboarding process.
+The NEO sites are designed to deliver a flexible and consistent experience.
+The NEO sites can be used on their own, or together.

-The NEO sites helps organizations by:
+The NEO site(s) helps organizations by:

 - Providing new employees a place to get started
 - Connecting new employees to people and culture